 Our schedule for the next issues is the following:

-- #6, March 2019: Diversity and inclusion, or going beyond the realm of the 25-35 year old caucasian male developer.
-This issue will be a 3-guest writer edition!
-(2 of them already selected)
+- #6, March 2019: Inclusion, or going beyond the realm of the 25-35 year old caucasian male developer.
+This issue will be a 3-guest writer edition! (still looking for one writer!)

 - #8, May 2019: Programming history, revisionism…